Priya-pavani/tkinter_projects/README.md

 	2)Opening desired image (it is not a project but just an exercise to open desired files in our tkinter window)

+  	3) Database app ( If you are running the program for the first time then you must takeout the comment that creates the table in the data base after running it one time you can comment it out for further interpretations.)

+ 	4) Weather app (coming soon..........................................................)